wearewarhol/config-file/README.md

   * `type` (either `"rule"` or `"element"`): whether to read the utility styles from an element or from a css rule
   * `selector` (`string`, required, non-empty): the selector for the the style utility
   * `name` (`string`, optional, non-empty, defaults to `null`): utility name name, defaults to null

+### Field `utils.components` (optional, array of strings)

+List of components (specified by their target selector) that this utility can apply to.
+Each selector *must* match a component's target selector (or its source selector if the component in question has no target selector).

 ## JavaScript API